caffranksereia/Todo/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Todo

+# About Project

+This project is a study to remember how to develop in REACT together python and mongodb using S.O.L.I.D

-## Available Scripts
+## Scripts

 In the project directory, you can run: